 Both online and offline software testing tools have advantages and disadvantages.
 Their selection solely depends upon project requirements, the team structure, and budgetary constraints.

 Online testing tools should be chosen if your project is going to involve in-depth cross-platform testing, especially across different types of devices and operating systems, and hence, it focuses on compatibility.
-They come in handy for distributed teams where teamwork has to happen remotely, and there's an access to and updating cloud-based platforms in real time regardless of time zones.
+They come in handy for distributed teams where teamwork has to happen remotely, and there's access to and updating cloud-based platforms in real-time regardless of time zones.
 If you have fluctuating testing needs or want to scale up/down easily, then flexible pay-as-you-go online tools would be a suitable choice; however, always check out the cloud service agreement ensuring that your data security needs are either minimal or may be covered by cloud agreements, which often include extensive data protection and compliance policies.

 Offline testing tools are ideal if your project handles sensitive data or must adhere to strict security controls, as they allow data to remain within secure, controlled environments.
 They are also beneficial in scenarios where internet connectivity is unreliable or limited, ensuring that testing can proceed without dependency on external connections.
 For applications demanding high-performance and low-latency testing, offline tools can offer faster response times, as they aren’t subject to potential cloud-related lag.
 Additionally, if you favor a one-time investment over recurring costs and have the infrastructure and resources to manage ongoing maintenance, offline tools provide a stable, long-term testing solution.